Best Pen Tablets for online teaching

 What’s a drawing pen tablet and what types are there?

 Graphic tablet is basically a computer input device, allowing the user to draw, write and scribble freehand just like doing on paper.
-It is also called pen tablet, drawing tablet, or digital art board.

 It is an extremely popular device for digital artists, graphic designers, teachers, students, painters, draftsmen and photographers.
-Wacom, XP-Pen, and Huion are some popular brands in the production of a pen tablet.

 There are three main types of graphic tablets with different structures and functions.